minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

 tenant *plus* two PVC to support collecting Tenant Metrics and logs.
 For example, deploying a Tenant with 16 volumes requires 18 (16 + 2) ``PV``.

-This procedure uses the MinIO :minio-git:`DirectCSI <direct-csi>` driver to automatically provision Persistent Volumes from locally attached drives to support the generated PVC.
-See the :minio-git:`DirectCSI Documentation
+This procedure uses the MinIO :minio-git:`DirectPV <directpv>` driver to automatically provision Persistent Volumes from locally attached drives to support the generated PVC.
-<direct-csi/blob/master/README.md>` for installation and configuration
+See the :minio-git:`DirectPV Documentation <directpv/blob/master/docs/installation.md>` for installation and configuration instructions.
-instructions.

-For clusters which cannot deploy MinIO Direct CSI, :kube-docs:`Local Persistent Volumes <concepts/storage/volumes/#local>`.
+For clusters which cannot deploy MinIO DirectPV, :kube-docs:`Local Persistent Volumes <concepts/storage/volumes/#local>`.

 The following tabs provide example YAML objects for a local persistent